The robotaxis are coming... the driverless car, AV thread. Waymo, Zoox, and others

 My understanding, which might be out of date now, was that the only practical use for fully autonomous driving would be for ex long-haul trucking on optimized highways where traffic largely follows norms and drivers interact with each other much less.
 So trucks would drive between nexuses where freight would have to be picked up by human drivers.
 (Honestly I wish this would happen in NYC because full size semis regularly go down streets they're not cleared to use and get stuck.)

-Ima Gardener (in orbit), Thursday, 26 June 2025 15:57 (two days ago)
+Ima Gardener (in orbit), Thursday, 26 June 2025 15:57 (one month ago)

 I guess I should make clear that I don't think a robot driver will be necessarily be better than a human driver at his best, just that a robot driver will be better than a typical tired and distracted driver who is speeding because they are late for work.
 Humans are very good at plenty of things, including driving, but we're just not always operating at 100%.